Getting thousands of retweets is the dream of every social media marketer.

 What I mean by being active is:

-- Tweet often - My current tweeting schedule is something like a tweet every hour.
-You might say that this is a lot.
-For the six or so months I’m following that tweeting routine though, I have never gotten complaints about too frequent tweeting.
+- Tweet often: my current tweeting schedule is something like a tweet every couple of hours (I have never gotten complaints about too frequent tweeting).

 6. Use Popular Shortening Services Only